Synonym(s)

 The JAK enzyme family comprises four members:

 These phosphorylate and activate signal transducers and activators of transcription ( STATs) in pairs.
 When a cytokine binds to its cell surface receptor, receptor polymerization and autophosphorylation of the JAKs associated with the receptor occur.
 The activated JAKs phosphorylate another protein, thesignal transducer and activator of transcription(STAT).
-Upon activation, STATs dimerize and promote gene transcription in the nucleus, including, for example, proinflammatory cytokines and chemokines, which in turn promote immune cell production, differentiation, activity, and recruitment in the synovium.
+Through activation, STATs dimerize and promote gene transcription in the cell nucleus, for example of proinflammatory cytokines and chemokines, which in turn promote the production, differentiation, activity and recruitment of immune cells in the synovium.

 JAK1 (Janus kinase 1) is important for signaling pathways of inflammatory cytokines.